 - Respect for Authority / Insubordination: Members are expected to demonstrate a responsible attitude toward authority.
 Consequently, insubordination to and disrespect for authority and refusal to accept the correction of those in authority is not acceptable.

 - Media-Related Entertainment: Community members are urged to use great discretion in the media they choose to view.
 Visual media is defined as materials designed for viewing and includes magazines, television, movies, videos and the Internet.

-Believing that Scripture teaches that purity of heart is influenced by the eyes and the mind, our principle is based on Philippians 4:8 (NAS), which states: “Finally, brethren, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if there is anything worthy of praise, let your mind dwell on these things.”
+Believing that Scripture teaches that purity of heart is influenced by the eyes and the mind, our principle is based on Philippians 4:8 (NIV), which states: “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable – if anything is excellent or praiseworthy – think about such things.”
 It is the responsibility of the individual, in conjunction with life within the Christ-centered community, to learn to discern what kinds of media are appropriate for followers of Jesus Christ.

 In light of this principle, community members should avoid visual media which contains sexually explicit or pornographic material, excessive profanity, excessive violence, or promotes or celebrates the demonic or occult.
 Media which devalues the worth of God’s human creation should be avoided.

 While external rating systems (e.g., PG, PG-13, TV-MA) are inadequate for developing discernment, they can provide a starting point.
 On campus, PG and PG-13 movies are generally permitted unless they violate the guidelines in the preceding paragraph.
 Movies which have these ratings should also be selected thoughtfully with consideration for both personal conviction and community impact.